filecoin-project/specs/content/systems/filecoin_token/payment_channels/_index.md

 In particular, given that there is no proving method provided for the act of sending data from a provider (miner) to a client, there is no trust anchor between the two.
 Therefore, in order to avoid mis-behaviour, Filecoin is making use of payment channels in order to realise a step-wise "data transfer <-> payment" relationship between the provider and the recipient of data.
 Clients issue requests for data that miners are responding to.
 The miner is entitled to ask for interim payments, the volume-oriented interval for which is agreed in the Deal phase.
 In order to facilitate this process, the Filecoin client is creating a payment channel once the provider has agreed on the proposed deal.
 The client should also lock in the payment channel monetary value equal to the one needed for retrieval of the entire block of data requested.
 Every time a provider is completing transfer of the pre-specified amount of data, they can request a payment.
 The client is responding to this payment with a voucher which the provider can redeem (immediately or later).

 Redeeming a voucher is not transferring funds from the payment channel to the provider's account, that is, it is not an on-chain operation.
-Instead, redeeming a voucher denotes the fact that data volume worth of `voucher_val` has been transferred to the client and the corresponding value is locked on the provider's side of payment channel.
+Instead, redeeming a voucher denotes the fact that data-volume worth of `voucher_val` has been transferred to the client and the corresponding value is locked on the provider's side of payment channel.
 It is not until the voucher is submitted on-chain through `Collect` that the funds are dispatched to the provider's account.

 The following provides a high-level overview of payment channels as these are implemented in Filecoin and an accompanying interface.
 The lotus implementation of [vouchers](https://github.com/filecoin-project/lotus/blob/master/chain/types/voucher.go) and [payment channels](https://github.com/filecoin-project/lotus/blob/master/paychmgr/paych.go) are also good references.